 We all know that if you let go of an inflated balloon it flies around the room.
 But can we use a balloon in a more controlled way to power a 'rocket' guided on a piece of string?
 You have to think carefully if you want to make a fast, long distance rocket.

 It is easy to take your own fingerprints, though it's a bit messy with the ink.
 With enough care, you can find out what sort of fingerprints you have.
-You can also identify your friends from their fingerprint.
+You can also identify your friends from their fingerprints.

 Different metal salts give off characteristic colours when heated in a Bunsen burner flame.
 In this activity, you can discover the different coloured flames made by metal ions, and work out which ones are in some 'unknown' salt solutions.